a-farid/faridlord10/README.md

-- 🌱 I’m currently learning Javasript and Full Stack with this beautiful language
+- 🌱 Spftware Engeneer in AlX, MERN stack with experience

 <!---